Candy does grow on trees

 In the late 18th century, it was mandatory for Jews in Europe to adopt fixed family names.
 My ancestors, expressing their affinity to the holy land, chose the name of a tree that grows there: Teitelbaum, which means date palm tree in German.

 Dates have been cultivated in the Middle East since ancient times.
 They are listed in the bible as one of the seven species- the special products of the Land of Israel, and when the promised land of Israel is described as “a land flowing with milk and honey..."
 (Exodus 3:8), it is generally believed that it is referring to date honey rather than bee honey.
-According to one interpretation, manna, the edible substance which “fell from the sky” (Exodus 16) and energized the Israelites during their 40 years of traveling in the desert was palm tree nectar dripping from the clusters of fruit hanging underneath the tree's fronds.
+According to one interpretation, manna, the edible substance that “fell from the sky” (Exodus 16) and energized the Israelites during their 40 years of traveling in the desert was palm tree nectar dripping from the clusters of fruit hanging underneath the tree's fronds.

 There are hundreds of types of dates.
 Some are soft and not as sweet and tender as the semi-dry and dry variants, which are harvested fully ripe when the sun has already dried them on the tree.
 With a chewy fudgy interior, these dates resemble candy.
-They naturally grow in a snack-size, can be eaten out-of-hand, and are packed with sugar.
+They naturally grow in a snack size, can be eaten out of hand, and are packed with sugar.

 But, unlike heavily processed candy that consists of refined sugar, artificial bright colors, and is wrapped in cellophane paper, candy-like dates grow on trees; Their thin wrap (their skin) is edible, and despite being very sweet, they are actually very nutritious.
-Dates are rich in dietary fibers, proteins, minerals, and B vitamins .
+Dates are rich in dietary fibers, proteins, minerals, and B vitamins.
 They are also a good source of calcium, iron, magnesium, potassium, and antioxidants.

 My grandfather passed away in 2000, shortly after the new millennium began.
 The palm tree we planted as kids in front of his house grew tall and to this day still stands.
 His eldest son, my father, passed away two years later and we planted a dwarf palm tree next to his gravestone.
 My brothers’ families carry the name Tamari to the next generation, and I kept this name in the family by naming my youngest daughter Tamar.